eclipse-datagrid/datagrid/CONTRIBUTING.md

 ## Build

-To build Eclipse DataGrid you need
+To build Eclipse Data Grid you need
-- Java 11 or higher
+- Java 17 or higher
 - Maven 3.8.1 or higher

 ```